 This post contains affiliate links.
 Please see our disclosure policy.

 Regular and consistent stretching is going to be key for any plantar fasciitis treatment plan.
+It is best to do each exercise not only daily but in some cases several times a day.

 The good news is they can be spread out throughout the day.
 Here’s a sample of how to easily work them into your daily routine.
-Make sure you do these for BOTH of your feet, even if you only have pain on one side.

-Before You Get Out Of Bed
+Plantar Fasciitis Stretches for Before You Get Out Of Bed

 Hand Stretch & Massage

 Before you get out of bed, use your hands to gently pull the top of your foot back stretching it very lightly.
 Then take your thumbs and, starting in the middle of your foot pull each thumb toward the outer edges of the foot almost like you are trying to get rid of a wrinkle.
-Do this in 3 or 4 different places at the bottom of your foot.

 Alphabet Game